On split quasi-hereditary covers and Ringel duality: Wakamatsu tilting conjecture for quasi-hereditary algebras

-\subsection{Measuring $Q-\domdim_{(A, R)} T$ using projective resolutions}
+\subsection{Measuring $Q\rdomdim_{(A, R)} T$ using projective resolutions}

-We can also try to compute $Q-\domdim_{(A, R)} T$ using projective resolutions over a Ringel dual of $A$.
-Moreover, this perspective leads us to reformulate that that $Q-\domdim_{(A, R)} T$ measures how much the projective module $\Hom_A(T, Q)$ controls projective resolutions of characteristic tilting modules over a Ringel dual of $A$.
+We can also try to compute $Q\rdomdim_{(A, R)} T$ using projective resolutions over a Ringel dual of $A$.
+Moreover, this perspective leads us to reformulate that $Q\rdomdim_{(A, R)} T$ measures how much the projective module $\Hom_A(T, Q)$ controls projective resolutions of characteristic tilting modules over the Ringel dual.

 \begin{Prop} Let $(A, \{\Delta(\lambda)_{\lambda\in \Lambda}\})$ be a split quasi-hereditary $R$-algebra with a characteristic tilting module $T$.
 Denote by $R(A)$ the Ringel dual $\End_A(T)^{op}$ (of $A$).
 Suppose that $Q\in \add_A T$ is a partial tilting module.
-Then, $\Hom_A(T, Q)-\codomdim_{(R(A), R)} DT=Q-\domdim_{(A, R)} T$. \end{Prop} \begin{proof} Observe that $\End_{R(A)}(\Hom_A(T, Q))^{op}\simeq \End_A(Q)^{op}$ since $Q\in \add T$.
+Then, $\Hom_A(T, Q)\rcodomdim_{(R(A), R)} DT=Q\rdomdim_{(A, R)} T$. \end{Prop} \begin{proof} Observe that $\End_{R(A)}(\Hom_A(T, Q))^{op}\simeq \End_A(Q)^{op}$ since $Q\in \add T$.
 Denote by $B$ this endomorphism algebra and by $H$ the Ringel dual functor $\Hom_A(T, -)\colon A\m\rightarrow R(A)\m$.
 Observe also that the following diagram is commutative:

 Here, the $H_{Q, DA}$ is the induced isomorphism of $H$ by fully faithfulness on $\mathcal{F}(\Cssim)$, $\alpha_M$ is the isomorphism $\Hom_A(M, DA) \rightarrow DM$, given by Tensor-Hom adjunction, for any $M\in A\m\cap R\proj$, while $\psi_{T, Q}$ is the canonical isomorphism given by $Q, T\in A\m\cap R\proj$ (see \citep[Proposition 2.2]{CRUZ2022410}).